Puppet Combo: Publishing

 Puppet Combo published the 8-bit horror game Tonight It Follows, developed by Jordan King, under the name Puppet Combo Presents, and released the game through their Patreon in June 2019.
 In 2021, Puppet Combo launched Torture Star Video, a video game publishing company with a focus on lo-fi horror games.
 Bloodwash, a giallo- and PlayStation-inspired horror game developed by Henry Hoare and Jordan King, was published by Torture Star Video and released in September 2021.
 The game revolves around Sara, a young woman who goes to a laundromat to do her laundry while a serial killer of pregnant women, dubbed the Womb Ripper, is on the loose.
 Survival Horror Downloads named Bloodwash the fifth best horror game of 2021.
 For PC Gamer, Joseph Knoop gave the game a mixed review, praising its characters and settings but writing that it "walks the line between stylish homage and cliché-ridden romp" and contains "often exploitative" and "problematic" tropes.

+Puppet Combo also published Night Signal Entertainment's 2024 game Home Safety Hotline for PlayStation 4, PlayStation 5, Xbox Series, Xbox One, and Nintendo Switch in September 2024.
+Torture Star Video has additionally published the games Sniper Killer, The Enigma of Salazar House, The Lakeview Cabin Collection, and The Booty Creek Cheek Freak.
+For Puppet Combo's work as a publisher, Dwayne Jenkins of Vice wrote that the company was "just as important to indie horror games" as "A24 is to indie movies and shows and Devolver Digital is to 'more mainstream' indie games".